AdamMeyers/The_Termolator/README.txt

 Meyers, Yifan He, Zachary Glass and Shasha Liao and released in July, 2015.

-The Termolator Program 0.2 (including 0.21 and 0.22) is also licensed under the Apache license 2.0(http://www.apache.org/licenses/LICENSE-2.0).
+The Termolator Program 0.2 (including 0.21, 0.22, 0.23, etc.) is also
+licensed under the Apache license 2.0(http://www.apache.org/licenses/LICENSE-2.0).
 It is a revision of the original program.
-It was revised by Adam Meyers, John Ortega and Vlad Tyshkevich.
+It was revised by Adam Meyers, John Ortega, Vlad Tyshkevich, Yuling Gu and Leizhen Shi.
 The main changes are: (i) bug fixes; (ii) The new version uses Python 3 exclusively -- the Python 2 portions of the original code have all been changed; (iii) additional features have been added so the program will work better with legal